 - How Not to go Hiking in Vang Vieng

 - How to See the Thakhek Loop with no Motorbike

 And if you’re heading over to Vietnam next, make sure you check out my absolutely huge (and bursting with information) Vietnam itinerary.

 Going to Thailand?
-Stay tuned for my Thailand itinerary, or catch how to spend three days in Bangkok here.
+Here is my Thailand itinerary, or catch how to spend three days in Bangkok here.